qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 -----------------------------

-This request type works similar to **GetCapabilities**, but it is more specific to |qg| Server and allows a client to read additional information which is not available in the GetCapabilities output:
+This request type works similar to **GetCapabilities**, but it is more specific to QGIS Server and allows a client to read additional information which is not available in the GetCapabilities output:

 * initial visibility of layers